Rhidian12/ECS/README.md

 Although there is still a struct, therefore an object, that represents a `Ball`, it does not contain <i>any</i> functionality.
 It only contains data about what a `Ball` is.
 We cannot update this `Ball`, nor is it the purpose of this object to <i>be</i> updated.
 All of the data is tightly packed together in memory, and we if we store this `Ball` together with all other Balls, we have a contigious array of Balls, resulting in a lot less cache misses when we search for Balls in memory.

 This is the basis of an ECS.
-Instead of using GameObjects which manage the Components, we have Entities, which are nothing more than an ID.
+Instead of using GameObjects which manage the Components, we have Entities, which are nothing more than an ID (number).
-Instead of using Components which hold data and have functionality regarding that data, our Components only hold data.
+Instead of using Components which hold data and have functionality regarding that data, our Components only hold data and have <i>no</i> functionality.
-The final part of the ECS is a `System`.
+The final part of the ECS is a `System`.<br>
 Systems can be many things and their implementation always differs on the programmer, but the basis of a `System` is that it's the functionality for Components and Entities.
 Components and Entities are nothing more than data, and a `System` is the functionality.

 The reason an ECS is faster than the traditional approach is because of Data Oriented Design (which once again leads into cache misses and hits).
 For those unfamiliar with a cache miss and hit, here's an oversimplification: <br>